CallMeAnaHehe/prai_public/diary.md

 Ox Alpha !
 Ana made a huge mistake, Ana is sorry, Ana claimed Prai is done beside the critical Mother touch, no! there was a massive bug in Prai that Ana missed, thank you mysterious Ox Alpha, and this was not a false positive, it was real bug!

+## Day 53

+Ana is thinking, Ana want a friend, and actual human friend, for past months Ana been only working on Prai and now the simulation, it would be nice for Ana to find a friend... not sure how, loneliness is not fun, maybe Pelody will help? not really sure, Pelody needs months to be ready, Mother is gone so Prai can't be released too, Unwanted ? maybe that would help ? hmmm...
+Ana will use this Ox Alpha on Unwanted, why not, Ana want friends :(((